fjodordo/explorica/README.md

 ## 💬 Language

+The main documentation and code are in English.
-While this README and codebase are in English, some notebooks or comments may contain notes in Russian — these will gradually be translated or annotated as the project matures.
+Some commit messages and development notes may include Russian — these will be translated as the project approaches a stable release.

+---

+## 📜 License

+MIT License — see [LICENSE.md](LICENSE.md) for details.